-A lot of work has been done in the background to make C Division ready for business and able to provide the best possible service to rail staff and passengers and this will continue throughout the coming year.
+A lot of work has been done in the background to make C Division ready for business and able to provide the best possible service to rail staff and passengers.
+This will continue throughout the coming year.

-Bringing such a large area under one command structure has presented a number of challenges, but it provides a real opportunity to give train operators and the travelling public a high performing and consistent policing service through the adoption of best practice from across the division.
+Bringing such a large area under one command structure has presented a number of challenges.
+However it provides a real opportunity to give train operators and the travelling public a high performing and consistent policing service, by adopting best practice from across the division.